English Language Proficiency

 If your native language is not English, you may have concerns about taking courses and perhaps teaching courses in a language you’re not accustomed to using daily.
 The University of Alabama provides resources to help non-native English speakers develop and demonstrate a high level of proficiency in spoken and written English.

-All international students are required to take the Test of English as a Foreign Language (TOEFL) before being admitted; the UA Graduate School has established a minimum of 550 pBT or 79 iBT or 6.5 IELTS on the TOEFL or equivalent for admission.
-These guidelines are not intended as roadblocks or filters for graduate students, but are primarily to protect prospective students.
+The UA Graduate School has established minimum requirements on language exam scores for admission.
+These requirements are not intended as roadblocks or filters for graduate students, but are primarily to protect prospective students.
 Graduate study in mathematics is challenging enough without the added problems of trying to cope with an unfamiliar language!

 English Language Institute

 The English Language Institute (ELI) was established at UA to help international students master English, and to certify their proficiency in the language.
 The ELI offers a number of short courses that help international students improve their spoken English, writing skills, and cultural knowledge.
-The ELI will be glad to provide a schedule of these opportunities.
 Learn more about the ELI on their website.

 International Teaching Assistant Program